B987352101_O1995.pdf

 Little is

-of the men who made them.
+known of these voyages, or of the men who made them.

 They are but dim memories of the shadowed past.